-She has served as director of education and as assistant director of education in three Manhattan congregations, and has served as the director of professional development for the METNY region of USCJ,where she developed professional learning programs for teachers in congregational schools.
-In addition to her consultations for congregations in the New York area, Sara has partnered with congregations across the country to reimagine their model, build new governance structures and align curriculum and organizational design with vision.
+She has served as director of education and as assistant director of education in Manhattan congregations, where she became intimately familiar with the needs, desires and concerns of Jewish families as they strived to connect with community.
+In addition to her consultations for congregations in the New York area, Sara has partnered with congregations and organizations across the country to reimagine their model, build new governance structures and align curriculum and organizational design with vision.
 It was this work with learners and their families that informed her earliest practice and continues to shape her work today.

 Sara holds a BA in Near Eastern and Jewish Studies from Brandeis University and an MA in Jewish Education from JTS, and was a fellow in the Senior Educators Program of the Melton Center for Jewish Education in the Diaspora at Hebrew University.

 She currently serves on the board of the Network for Research in Jewish Education, serves on the advisory committee of Sefaria, and is a mikveh guide and volunteer at ImmerseNYC, New York's Jewish community mikveh.